PDS Logo, the Tree of Life

 How a Dismissive Avoidant Behaves In Relationships

-A dismissive avoidant person needs space when dating or in relationships.
-Their partner can confuse this behavior for the dismissive avoidant being “just not that into them”.
-They crave bonds and closeness, but find themselves acting out when they get too close.
+A dismissive avoidant person needs space when dating or in relationships, which can be confusing for their partner as they think that they’re “just not that into them”.
+They crave bonds and closeness but find themselves acting out when they get too close.
+This is due to lacking trust in others, hence creating a strong emotional distance.

-In reality, they just need autonomy and independence in a relationship – and it’s up to their partner to determine whether that’s a dealbreaker or something they can compromise on.
-The invitation for you as a dismissive avoidant is to become aware of when your need for distance is a way of running away from your feelings, and when you just want to be in your own energy.
+In reality, they just need independence and self-sufficiency in a relationship – and it’s up to their partner to determine whether that’s a dealbreaker or something they can compromise on.
+The invitation for you is to become aware of when your need for distance is a way of running away from your feelings and when you just want to be in your own energy.

 Dismissive avoidants can act aloof, making others think they don’t feel deeply.
 They do – they have just learned to hide it.
 Often, they are highly sensitive to criticism since it triggers their core wound of being flawed.
 A simple misunderstanding or constructive feedback can be interpreted as an attack on who they are.
-This might be one of the most important things to be aware of as a partner of a dismissive avoidant.
+This might be one of the most important things to be aware of as a partner.

-Another of the dismissive avoidant attachment traits commonly seen is a scarcity mindset.
+Another trait commonly seen is a scarcity mindset.
 Growing up, people with this attachment style often learned that there wasn’t enough.
 This can lead to a tendency to hold on and be unwilling to share with their partner.
 The partner can feel frustrated and judge this behavior as selfish, while in reality, it’s not a sign of greed.
 Holding on to things is just a way of feeling safe, thus soothing their core wound of feeling unsafe.

 That said, dismissive avoidants have a lot of positive sides too!
 They tend to be respectful of their partner’s boundaries and need for freedom, and won’t push their partner to open up or share before they feel ready.
 As opposed to the other insecure attachment styles, people with this attachment style have firm boundaries that they are not afraid to claim.